 This theme will also include discussion of new knowledge transfer tools to enhance the connections between companies, research organizations and other non-market actors, and discuss the role of universities in the global North and South.

-The main topic of the conference will be discussed in alternating plenary and parallel sessions to be held on Thursday and Friday 25 and 26 June 2020.
+The main topic of the conference will be discussed in alternating plenary and parallel sessions to be held on September 7 and 8 2020.

 The plenary sessions will centre on contributions from well-known academics and professionals who will participate in the debate as keynote speakers, discussants or interviewees.
 In the parallel sessions, the full papers, selected in a double-blind peer review, will be presented.

-One or more sessions will be dedicated to presentation of extended abstracts to give conference participants the opportunity to present their research and receive comments and suggestions from the session chair and other participants in what hopefully will be constructive discussion sessions.
+One or more sessions will be dedicated to presentation of extended abstracts to give conference participants the opportunity to present their research and receive comments and suggestions from the session chair and discussants.

 Based on the general theme of the 2020 Conference and the two specific sub-themes, we provide below a tentative list of topics that might be addressed by the full papers and extended abstracts: